Rachel helps clients resolve complex matters involving contaminated sites, land use, and water rights.

 Rachel attended the Georgetown University Law Center, where she organized the Georgetown International Environmental Law Review symposium on climate change adaptation and served as President of the Environmental Law Society.

-Prior to joining law school, Rachel conducted economic analysis for an energy efficiency consulting firm.
+Prior to joining law school, Rachel conducted economic analyses for an energy efficiency consulting firm.

 Rachel is an active member of the Environmental and Land Use Law sections of both the Washington State and King County Bar Associations.